redhat-developer/app-services-cli/CONTRIBUTING.md

 Formats source code.

+### `make generate`

+Generates code based on comments in code.
+This is primarily used to generate interface stubs using [moq](https://github.com/matryer/moq).

 ### Testing

 If you have the Go extension for VS Code, you can generate test stubs for a file, package or function.
 See [Go#Test](https://code.visualstudio.com/docs/languages/go#_test)